-Ah, nice, toasty socks right out of the dryer feel great in the winter.
-Unfortunately, residential clothes dryers can toast more than socks.
+Nice, toasty towels right out of the dryer feel great in the winter.
+Unfortunately, residential clothes dryers can toast more than towels.

-Fortunately, dryers in good repair employ effective barriers to catch lint and let air pass.
+Fortunately, clothes dryers in good repair employ effective barriers to catch lint and let air pass reducing the likelihood of fire damage.
 So lint build-up doesn’t happen overnight, and your dryer will tip you off if lint starts piling up.
 You just have to pay attention and investigate when:

 - Your dryer seems to radiate abnormally high heat.
 Same with clothes in the dryer.

 - You notice any new odors seeming to start at your dryer.
 Hot machinery can release acrid, smoky odors, while bacterial and fungal growths tend to emit gassy or musty odors.

 - Your dryer takes longer to finish a load or fails to completely dry your laundry.

 - Your dryer makes strange noises.
 When metal heats up, it can warp.
 Warped machinery tends to complain.
 Loudly.

 - You see lint build-up behind the lint filter when you remove and clean it.
 Also watch for lint build-up around, underneath and behind the dryer.